-- Facilitate faculty involvement in the creation of the vacancy announcement and recruitment processes. - Work with the Dean and Associate Dean to identify committee members that help fulfil the expectations of the college. - Read candidate materials as appropriate. - Attend opening meeting of the committee (virtual means can be requested to better accommodate all members) to provide any information pertinent to the search and answer questions.

-- Volunteer for events during the visits, attend teaching and research presentations, and help committee chair navigate questions from committee members and candidates. - Support committee chair and diversity committee to ensure a fair and equitable process if issues are reported or perceived to be taking place. - Report any concerns to the Dean as appropriate. - Provide a recommendation on hiring to the dean.
+- Facilitate faculty involvement in the creation of the vacancy announcement and recruitment processes. - Work with the Dean and Associate Dean to identify committee members that help fulfill the expectations of the College. - Read candidate materials as appropriate. - Attend opening meeting of the committee (virtual means can be requested to better accommodate all members) to provide any information pertinent to the search and answer questions. - Volunteer for events during the visits, attend teaching and research presentations, and help Search Committee Chair navigate questions from committee members and candidates. - Support Search Committee Chair and Diversity, Equity, Inclusion, and Belonging Committee to ensure a fair and equitable process if issues are reported or perceived to be taking place. - Report any concerns to the Dean as appropriate. - Provide a recommendation on hiring to the Dean.

-Search Administrative Assistant
+Role of Search Administrative Support

-The role of the administrative assistant is to provide support for communications, planning of visit, and collect all necessary paperwork associated with the visit.
+The role of the Search Administrative Support is to provide support for communications, plan visits, and collect all necessary forms associated with the visit.

-Expected participation includes but is not limited to:
+Expected participation includes, but is not limited to:

-- Check COE search emails a minimum of twice weekly (more often while application acceptance is in-process) and either answer questions of a technical nature or coordinate with the committee chair to provide a response through the general search email address. - Ensure that automatic email replies are up-to-date and appropriate for the position application process. - In preparation for the visit, help the committee chair secure lodging, appointments with the Dean, and Office of the Provost; reserve any space needed for meetings; and support the use of virtual means to facilitate screening calls or committee meetings. - Collect all needed paperwork such as travel documentation and hiring information. - Review and update as needed COE Hiring Routing Procedures to ensure paperwork and process is moving forward appropriately.
+- Attend Search Committee training meeting with Associate Dean. - Check CESHS search emails a minimum of twice weekly (more often while application acceptance is in-process) and either answer questions of a technical nature or coordinate with the Search Committee Chair to provide a response through the general search email address. - Ensure that automatic email replies are up-to-date and appropriate for the position application process. - In preparation for the visit, help the committee chair secure lodging, appointments with the Dean, and Office of the Provost; reserve any space needed for meetings; and support the use of virtual means to facilitate screening calls or committee meetings. - Collect all needed forms such as travel documentation and hiring information on the day of candidates' campus visit and as needed.